 Tickets are free, but limited.
 Contact firstname.lastname@example.org to reserve your place.

 Techniquest is working towards increasing accessibility for individuals with visual impairments or are hard of hearing.
 We are are working with groups and individuals who can support us in creating user-friendly content and devices.

 We are building on our hugely successful photography exhibition project by developing a project that supports employability and deepens our relationships with individuals in the local community.

 We want our marketing to be representative of our community, so we’re working with local photographers to capture imagery for our marketing material and website.
-The project will also help us to create new links with individuals within the area.
+This project was influenced by the global initiative, OF/BY/FOR ALL.

-Partner photographer: Zaid Djerdi
+Photographer Zaid Djerdi

 Interested in photography?
 Contact us!